The Hidden Cost of First-Time CEOs

 When boards go searching for a new CEO, they tend to reach for fresh faces.
 But a new analysis suggests that this instinct may be costing shareholders.

-Given the strong performance of CEOs promoted from within, experts say boards need to focus succession planning on building a strong pipeline of talent.
-“There’s a significant jump to get into the CEO role, and the data show developing those capabilities pays off,” Stevenson says.
-One takeaway for her is that longitudinal agility and the ability to build a following swiftly are drivers of success.
+Given the strong performance of CEOs promoted from within, experts say boards need to ensure succession planning focuses on building a strong pipeline of talent years in advance.
+“There’s a significant jump to get into the CEO role and the data show developing those capabilities pays off,” says Jane Edison Stevenson, co-lead of Korn Ferry’s CEO and Board Services practice.
+One of the takeaways for her is that longitudinal agility and the ability to build a following fast are drivers of success.
 “Making the right decisions about who needs to be around the table is critical,” she says.

 Check out Korn Ferry’s talent development capabilities.